osism/openstack-image-manager/README.md

 With this script it is possible to easily manage and keep up to date a large number of images on an OpenStack environment.

-We use this script to maintain the images on our public cloud Betacloud.

 - [Requirements](#requirements)
 - [Configuration](#configuration)
   - [Naming convention](#naming-convention)